leoncvlt/blinkist-scraper/README.md

 Add the `--concat-audio` argument to the script to concatenate the individual audio blinks into a single file and tag it with the appropriate book title and author.
 This requires the [ffmpeg](https://www.ffmpeg.org/) tool to be installed and present in the PATH.

 ## Processing book dumps with no scraping
 During scraping, the script saves all book's metadata in json files inside the `dump` folder.
 Those can be used by the script to re-generate the .html, .epub and .pdf output files without having to scrape the website again.
-To do so, the `--no-scrape` argument to the script.
+To do so, pass the `--no-scrape` argument to the script.